digitoimistodude/dudestack-instructions/README.md

 # A modern Front End development environment

-My company is a digital agency called Dude (Digitoimisto Dude Oy), [check out the company website](https://www.dude.fi) where I'm the head of technical development at the moment.
-I'm using plenty of tools, apps, modules, frameworks which together are called "stack".
+This is a development manual for a digital agency called Dude (Digitoimisto Dude Oy), [check out the company website](https://www.dude.fi) where [@ronilaukkarinen](https://github.com/ronilaukkarinen) is the head of technical development at the moment.
+Dude is using plenty of tools, apps, modules, frameworks which together are called "stack".
 Dudestack-instructions contains information about these tools *and* instructions on how to set up a similar stack.

-This repo and instructions exist only because my envinroment setup is growing so fast and there's simply too many repositories to consider when building the stack from scratch.
+This repo and instructions exist only because Dude's envinroment setup is growing in a fast pace and there's simply too many repositories to consider when building the stack from scratch.

 The instructions assume that you don't have *anything* pre-installed.
 If you have something installed, please just skip the step.
 Scroll down to [Installation](https://github.com/ronilaukkarinen/dudestack-instructions#installation).